akka/akka/akka-docs/rst/scala/persistence-query-leveldb.rst

 The stream is completed with failure if there is a failure in executing the query in the backend journal.

-AllPersistenceIdsQuery and CurrentPersistenceIdsQuery
+PersistenceIdsQuery and CurrentPersistenceIdsQuery
 -----------------------------------------------------

-``allPersistenceIds`` is used for retrieving all ``persistenceIds`` of all persistent actors.
+``persistenceIds`` is used for retrieving all ``persistenceIds`` of all persistent actors.

-.. includecode:: code/docs/persistence/query/LeveldbPersistenceQueryDocSpec.scala#AllPersistenceIds
+.. includecode:: code/docs/persistence/query/LeveldbPersistenceQueryDocSpec.scala#PersistenceIds

 The returned event stream is unordered and you can expect different order for multiple executions of the query.